 19. Eat Eggs for Breakfast

-In fact, a study found that obese subjects lost more weight and had a higher reduction in waist circumference when they ate a breakfast of two eggs instead of bagels, even though each group’s breakfast contained the same amount of calories.
+A study found that obese subjects lost more weight and had a higher reduction in waist circumference when they ate a breakfast of two eggs instead of bagels, even though each group’s breakfast contained the same amount of calories.

 Why?
 Eggs are rich in protein (one egg contains about six grams of protein) and other valuable nutrients, helping you feel full for longer.